openware/hackademy/courses/ruby/README.md

 Learn Ruby in this module

+## Contribution

+If you find `TODO` somewhere in repository it means that this file needs some love - don't hesitate to contribute.

 ## Getting Started

 This section designed for making you familiar with the most common aspects and